Ayallore1995/nflyards/index.md

  ![image](https://user-images.githubusercontent.com/77883553/161541788-a5af4f5c-8e52-4694-aa1a-fcebf2454cc7.png)

 I'll admit it looks scary, It is not a common metric, Let me explain some of the terms, first why 199?
-199 is the number of buckets(classes) we have, on each play the team can eihter gain 99 yards, lose 99 yards or gain nothing so thats 99+1+99= 199
+199 is the number of buckets(classes) we have, on each play the team can eihter gain 99 yards, lose 99 yards or gain nothing(0th class) so thats 99+1+99= 199

 ***m=1 to N*** is just iterating over all the plays in the dataset,